Cook County Board of Commissioners 15th district: 2012 redistricting

+2022 redistricting

+The district as redistricted in 2022, following the 2020 United States census, contains the entirety of Barrington and Hanover Townships; large portions of Elk Grove, Maine, and Schaumburg Townships; and a minuscule segment of Jefferson Township.

 Politics

 From 1994 until 2018, the district was represented by Republicans.
 The district was considered to be a Republican stronghold during this time.
 In the 2016 United States presidential election, the Democratic ticket of Hillary Clinton and Tim Kaine won a strong victory in the district over the Republican ticket of Donald Trump and Mike Pence.
 The commissioner of the district flipped to the Democratic Party in 2018, a year which saw an overall strong performance by the Democratic Party in that year's elections in Illinois and an unprecedentedly strong and well-funded effort by the Cook County Democratic Party to target the district.